str0ngsauce/str0ngsauce.github.io/README.md

 ---

-**Built with ❤️ by Str0ngSauce**
+**Built with ❤️ by Aaron Clifford for the climbing community**

-For questions or support, feel free to reach out through the contact form on the website!
+No fees, no subscriptions, no ads - just climbing gains! 🧗‍♂️